finfabrik/xplet/dockers/README.md

 SSH into the host using the **normal** user created in step 2's host setup, then

-- clone this project and change to this folder
+- clone this project and change to dockers folder
 ```bash
 $ git clone git@github.com:finfabrik/xplet.git
 $ cd xplet/dockers
 ```

-- edit `env.conf` file and replace place holders with real values
+- edit `env.conf` file and replace place holders with your environment values

 | Place Holder | Remark |
 | ------------ | ------ |